Nothing to see here: Failed supernovae are faint or rare: Recovery Efficiency

 A template light curve for a failed supernova is taken from \cite{lovegrove2013}.
 The light curve, which depicts the transient produced by a failed supernova from a red supergiant with a ZAMS mass of 15 M$_\odot$ lasting roughly 600 days was digitised.

-In order to test for different variations on this transient, the peak brightness was left as a customisable parameter.
+In order to test for different variations on this transient, the peak brightness and transient duration were left as customisable parameters.
 As such, the flux of the source could be scaled to investigate the effect this had on the ability to recover such sources.

+We chose to inject sources lasting 300 days.
+This was a conservative estimate, as the original model lasts for roughly 600 days.
+This means that our final calculated rates are based on transients which last for a shorter period of time than may be expected from true failed supernovae.
+By doing so, we can be certain that our upper limits are applicable to longer transients, as they are calculated on transients which should technically be more difficult to detect.
+However, it is likely that this choice does not affect efficiency majorly, as in either case the transient spends more than an observing season at roughly constant brightness.

 The model light curve we use peaks at a bolometric luminosity of $\sim 6 \times 10^{39} \textrm{ erg s}^{-1}$, corresponding to a bolometric luminosity of $\sim-10.75$.
 The magnitude of such an event in individual filters would depend on its colour.
 While it would be interesting to attempt injection of sources fainter than this, they would not be detectable in the majority of data from PTF or ZTF.
 For this reason, we choose to inject sources at absolute magnitudes of -11, -12, -13, and -14.

+Figure \ref{fig:lims} displays the limiting magnitudes for ZTF observations of NGC 4435 compared to injected Lovegrove and Woosley-like light curves for our chosen magnitudes, each lasting 300 days.For the brighter sources, it can be seen that the peak brightness exceeds the majority of limiting magnitudes.
+However, for our dimmest sources at absolute magnitudes of -11, we begin to see images with limiting magnitudes above our peak brightness.
+We hence do not inject sources fainter than magnitude -11.
 We discuss this point further in Section \ref{sec:discussion}.

-For each galaxy, a number of times are chosen randomly between the beginning and end of observations.
-These correspond to the times at which each injected transient first appears.
-Interpolation of the light curve is performed to calculate the expected magnitude of the failed supernova in each of the stacks following this time.

 \item {\bf Choosing injection sites}